manpages/role./fantasy2.md

    + **Crawljutsu**: Pay 1 crawling point: Gain a *competence* emblem with "You gain bonus equal to your *crawling* to your perception and stealth dp".
-     *(Emblem — continuous effect that lasts until the beginning of next full rest, some emblems have triggers and they disappear when triggered)*
+     *(Emblem — continuous effect that lasts until the beginning of next full rest, some emblems have triggers and they disappear when triggered)*.
+Linked.
+     *(Linked — costs, drawbacks and effects scale together)*.

    + **Endure distractions**: Make a DC 1 *crawling + 1dp* check to continue an interrupted short rest.
 No retry.